South Africa's rand, stocks recover after sinking on Omicron worries | Business

 South Africa's rand, stocks recover after sinking on Omicron worries

-Stock markets also recovered, after hospitality shares fell sharply on the news a host of countries would bar travel from southern Africa, hitting hopes of a bumper season for a tourism industry hurt badly by the pandemic.
-At 0630 GMT, the rand traded at 16.1250 against the dollar, 1% firmer than its close on Friday, when it sank to 16.3675.
+Stock markets also recovered, after hospitality shares fell sharply on the news a host of countries would bar travel from southern Africa, hitting hopes of a bumper season for a tourism industry already hurt badly by the pandemic.
+At 1504 GMT, the rand traded at 16.1900 against the dollar, 0.61% firmer than its close on Friday, when it sank to 16.3675.

-Global authorities reacted with alarm on Friday to the new variant, Omicron, which was detected in South Africa, with the EU and Britain among those tightening border controls as scientists sought to find out if the mutation was vaccine-resistant.
-With little still known about the new coronavirus strain, market participants remained cautious.
+Global authorities reacted with alarm on Friday to the new variant, Omicron, which was detected in southern Africa, with the EU and Britain among those tightening border controls as scientists sought to find out if the mutation was vaccine-resistant.
+With little yet known about the new coronavirus strain, market participants remained cautious.

 "While the initial knee-jerk of the variant seems to be over, we still see some vulnerability in the EM market, with the stronger dollar posing a risk," Andre Cilliers, currency strategist at TreasuryONE, said in a note.
 "It will also be a boon to the local market as the President (Cyril Ramaphosa) did not announce any new lockdown measures in his address last night," he said.